 With the right guidance with your training, hitting those glutes in all shapes and forms with correct technique, you will have yourself a bullet proof, injury free, high performing lean body for years to come.
 Happy glute training!

-Written by Performance Coach David Smith.
+Written by Head Performance Coach David Smith.
 To maximise your training potential, remain injury free, and become more educated on a smarter approach, come in and see us at Absolute, 199 William street, Melbourne CBD

 Anders, M. 2006.
 Glutes to the max: Excusive ACE research gets to the bottom of the most effective glute exercises.
 American Council on Exercise.
 January/February, 2006.